AndreasHeger/adda/doc/Usage.rst

 ADDA can read alternative formats.
 See the command line option ``--alignment-format``.

-This file can be read in compressed form (gzip, suffix ".gz").
+This file can be compressed (filenames ending in suffix ".gz") and/or split into several files.

 .. _ReferenceFile: